sushi1999/sales-pricing-analysis/README.md

 - **Granularity:** each row is a single product line item within a customer order (not a full order).
 - **Key fields used:** `Sales`, `Profit`, `Discount`, `Quantity`, `Category`, `Sub-Category`, `Segment`, `Region`.

+## Conclusion

-**Takeaway:** Technology is by far the most discount-sensitive category, while Office Supplies absorbs discounting with the least profit damage.
+Technology is by far the most discount-sensitive category, while Office Supplies absorbs discounting with the least profit damage.
 A single storewide discount policy likely isn't optimal — category-specific discount ceilings would better protect margin, especially on Technology products.

 ## Limitations